Call for organizers of MIDL 2025

-The MIDL Board is inviting interested researchers to bid for organizing the MIDL 2022 and (optionally) MIDL 2023 conference.
-If we receive multiple strong bids, we may also already decide on MIDL 2023.
+The MIDL Board is inviting interested researchers to bid for organizing MIDL 2025 or a later edition.
+If we receive multiple strong bids, we may already decide on locations for MIDL in 2026 and beyond.

-If you are interested in applying, please contact us at [email protected]
+If you are interested in applying or have any questions, please contact us at [email protected]

 Contents of the bid book